On the Hilbert space derived from the Weil distribution: Introduction

 The Weil distribution is the linear functional $W:C_c^\infty(\R)\to\C$ defined by

 where $C_c^\infty(\R)$ is the space of all smooth and compactly supported functions on $\R$ and

 is the Fourier transform.
 We omit the description of the topology of $C_c^\infty(\R)$, since we do not need it later.
-A. Weil~\cite{We52} (see also \cite{Yo92}) discovered that the RH is true if and only if the Weil distribution $W$ is nonnegative definite, that is,
+Weil~\cite{We52} (see also the note in \cite[Section 3.2]{Su22}) discovered that the RH is true if and only if the Weil distribution $W$ is nonnegative definite, that is,

 where